cseanburns/systems-librarianship/src/6a-install-wordpress.md

 to create a database and user for our bare bones ILS.
 You already know this, but the general instructions are:

-1. Switch to the root Linux user
-1. Login as the MySQL root user
+1. Log in as the MySQL root user with `sudo`

 Specifically, we do the following on the command line:

 ```
-sudo su
-mysql -u root
+sudo mysql -u root
 ```

-The `mysql -u root` command places us in the MySQL command prompt.
+The `sudo mysql -u root` command places us in the MySQL command prompt.
 The next general instructions are to:

 1. Create a new user for the WordPress database